karenpayneoregon/karenpayneoregon.github.io/VS-Code/TortoiseWindowsExplorer.md

 Setup a repository from SVN, using mobile claims as an example.

+**Notes**
-**Note** To try this out see Karen or Bill and ask for the address to mobile claims under CFDEV_VSCODE
+- To try this out see Karen or Bill and ask for the address to mobile claims under CFDEV_VSCODE
+- The path used e.g. C:\OED\WebProjects is a suggestion
+- The path under C:\OED\WebProjects\mobile_claims is a suggestion

+## Instructions
 - Select a folder e.g. C:\OED\WebProjects
 - Right click
 - Select Tortoise [see figure 1](#Figure-1)